chriscalifornia88/Ironsworn-SRD/Ironsworn SRD.md

 * “Do I drop my sword or my shield?”
 * “Is it in the forest or the hills?”
-* “Does the elder bear try to pin me down, or does it bite?”
+* “Does the bear try to pin me down, or does it bite?”
-* “Am I attacked by a horror, or a beast?”
+* “Am I attacked by a person, or a beast?”
 * “Is this a formidable foe, or a dangerous one?”

 You rate one of those as ‘likely’, and roll on the table.
 If it’s a ‘yes’, the answer is your likely pick.
 If not, it’s the other.
 Use this approach when the answer is more open-ended, but you have a couple of options in mind.